-The Code defines a norm for good corporate governance at a more ambitious level than the minimums specified in the Companies Act and other statutory regulation.
+The Code forms part of the self-regulation of corporate sector.
+It defines a norm for good corporate governance at a more ambitious level than the minimums specified in the Companies Act and other statutory regulation.
 The key to this is the comply or explain mechanism.
-This means that companies are not obliged to comply with every rule in the Code, but are allowed the freedom to choose alternative solutions which they feel are better in their particular circumstances, providing they report every deviation, describe the alternative solution and explain the reasons why.
+This means that companies are not obliged to comply with every rule in the Code at all times, but are allowed the freedom to choose alternative solutions which they feel are better suited to their particular circumstances, as long as they openly report every deviation, describe the alternative solution they have chosen and explain their reasons for doing so.
 In this way, the Code specifies what is often, but not necessarily always, regarded as good corporate governance practice.
 For individual companies, however, alternative solutions to those contained in the Code may well result in better corporate governance.
+One or more deviations from the Code does not therefore indicate poorer corporate governance.
+In many cases, explanations of non-compliance may show that the company has carefully considered its corporate governance processes and found the solutions it finds best in each case.

 Most of the rules in the Code are formulated so as to allow non-compliance to be identified objectively and explained.
 For pedagogical reasons, the Code also contains certain rules for which compliance cannot be verified objectively and any non-compliance is therefore unlikely to be reported.
-Similarly, it contains some rules which to a greater or lesser extent can be considered to be logical consequences of legal or regulatory requirements.
-Obviously this does not mean that companies can choose to ignore mandatory provisions of legislation or stock exchange regulations by referring to the Code's comply or explain mechanism.
+This is stated in the text of these particular rules.
+Similarly, the Code contains some rules which to a greater or lesser extent can be regarded as logical consequences of legal or regulatory requirements.
+This does not mean, of course, that companies can choose to ignore provisions of legislation or mandatory stock exchange regulations by referring to the Code's comply or explain mechanism.